 While his family life was in turmoil, Foster had not neglected his political life.
 In 1867 he had run for election and won the office of county attorney.
 He was re-elected in 1870.
 He held numerous other offices in town, as well, serving as town clerk, postmaster and justice of the peace.

 Approximately one year after his first wife died, Enoch Foster married his second wife, Sarah Chapman.
 Sarah came from a very prominent family in Bethel.
 Her grandfather named the town.
-Her father was the wealthiest man in Bethel and built many of the buildings in the town.
+Her father was the wealthiest man in Bethel and built many buildings in the town.
 The couple would eventually occupy her father's home, which is now the home of the Bethel Historical Society.

 In 1873, now a member of the prominent Chapman family, Foster would ascend to the state senate.
 He would also be included in a group of men who started the Bethel Savings Bank.
 Foster was an officer in the bank.
 He was a force in town, later helping to create the public water system.